Merchant Terms and Conditions

 23. "Transfer Data" means the data listed on the transfer news, which contains the name, amount, news and other particulars of the sender of funds;

-25. "Payment Scheme" means a scheme that allows the Customer to make payments in accordance with accessible services, varied in accordance with these Terms and Conditions, or added from time to time in an agreement with the Merchant;
+25. "Payment Scheme" means a scheme that allows the Customer to make payments in accordance with accessible services, varied in accordance with this Terms and Conditions, or added from time to time in an agreement with the Merchant;

 26. "Deposit" means an amount of money that must be deposited or paid to FasaPay which will later be credited to FasaPay Member Account which will be used for transactions using FasaPay Service;

-28. "Intellectual Property Rights" means all contingent intellectual property rights and future plans including goodwill, reputation, rights in Confidential Information, copyrights, trademarks, logos, service marks, devices, plans, models, diagrams, specifications, source and material code objects, data and processes, design rights, patents, know-how, trade secrets, inventions, updates, database rights (in each case registered or unregistered) and any application or registration for the protection of these rights and all renewals and existences that exist in any part of the world whether now known or in the future are made;
+28. "Intellectual Property Rights" means all contingent intellectual property rights and future plans including goodwill, reputation, rights in Confidential Information, copyrights, trademarks, logos, service marks, devices, plans, models, diagrams, specifications, source and material code objects, data and processes, design rights, patents, know-how, trade secrets, inventions, updates, database rights (in each case registered or unregistered) and any application or registration for the protection of this rights and all renewals and existences that exist in any part of the world whether now known or in the future are made;

 29. "Tax" means the value-added tax imposed by the Act and its supplementary regulations including other taxes of a similar fiscal nature;